statengeneraal/laws-markdown/verdrag/vienna/convention/of/the/law/of/treaties/BWBV0003441/README.md

 (b) heads of diplomatic missions, for the purpose of adopting the text of a treaty between the accrediting State and the State to which they are accredited;

 (c) representatives accredited by States to an international conference or to an international organization or one of its organs, for the purpose of adopting the text of a treaty in that conference, organization or organ.

 ### Article  8

 ####Subsequent confirmation of an act performed without authorization

 An act relating to the conclusion of a treaty performed by a person who cannot be considered under article 7 as authorized to represent a State for that purpose is without legal effect unless afterwards confirmed by that State.

 ### Article  9

 ####Adoption of the text

-1. The adoption of the text of a treaty takes place by the consent of all the Slates participating in its drawing up except as provided in paragraph 2.
+1. The adoption of the text of a treaty takes place by the consent of all the States participating in its drawing up except as provided in paragraph 2.
 2. The adoption of the text of a treaty at an international conference takes place by the vote of two thirds of the States present and voting, unless by the same majority they shall decide to apply a different rule.

 ### Article  10